 1. In a large, heavy-bottomed pot over medium-high heat, cook bacon, stirring until it just begins to brown, about 4 minutes.
 Add onion, lower heat to medium, cover, and cook, stirring occasionally, until translucent, 4 to 7 minutes.
 Uncover pan, stir in garlic, and cook 1 minute.

-2. Increase heat to medium-high and add ground beef; break it up with a wooden spoon and stir gently until it loses its raw color, 6 to 8 minutes.
+2. Increase heat to medium-high and add ground beef; break it up with a wooden spoon and stir gently until it loses its raw color, 7 minutes.
 Stir in spices and 1 tsp. salt and cook 1 minute.
 Add tomatoes, tomato sauce, beer, and Worcestershire and bring to a boil.
 Reduce heat to medium-low, cover partially, and cook 30 minutes.

 Note: Nutritional analysis is per serving.